wassgha/MirrorOS/README.md

 - [Zura Mestiashvili](https://github.com/prosperi)

 ## License
-Non-commercial use only except by written authorization.
+Non-commercial, private and educational use only except by written authorization.